Michelle Teplensky has won the Silver Award at STEM for BRITAIN.

 My passion for chemical engineering has led me to the interdisciplinary field of drug delivery and nano-based medicines.
 While completing a B.S. in Chemical-Biological Engineering at MIT, I had the incredible opportunity to research a variety of chemical engineering applications, including enzyme engineering, biomaterials, and nanotherapeutics.
 These experiences, and my internships in industry, have given me a holistic view of the field and sparked my curiosity to address it further.
 At Cambridge, for my PhD Chemical Engineering, I pursued a project that combined novel technologies in engineering, biotech, materials science, and biopharmaceuticals, to address the existent global problem of treating debilitating diseases with a more effective drug delivery using Metal-Organic Frameworks (MOFs).
 The relationships, knowledge, and technical skillset I gained at Cambridge, through the opportunity from the Gates Cambridge Scholarship, have been influential in building my future career as a nanomedical researcher and driver of the commercialisation of new therapies.

-Currently I am a postdoctoral fellow at Northwestern University, working to synthesize 3D nanoscale architectures called spherical nucleic acids (SNAs) to provide kinetic control and delivery of vaccine components (stimulant and target molecules) as a potent immunotherapy.
+I worked as a postdoctoral fellow at Northwestern University, synthesizing 3D nanoscale architectures called spherical nucleic acids (SNAs) to provide kinetic control and delivery of vaccine components (stimulant and target molecules) as a potent immunotherapy.
 I apply this system to various diseases (including cancer and infectious disease) to analyze efficacy in helping develop immunity.

 Massachusetts Institute of Technology B.S.
 Chemical-Biological Engineering 2014